alanking/irods_capability_automated_ingest/docker/ingest-test/README.md

 docker-compose --env-file icommands.env up
 ```
 The test suite is one of the services of the docker-compose project, so it will run on its own.
 The container is tied to the tests running, so it will exit once completed.

 The `--env-file` option is required in order to correctly configure the environment for the tests.

+The `PIP_PACKAGE` option allows you to specify a Git repository from which to install the ingest package.

+The `TEST_CASE` option allows you to specify a test to run.
+Uses dot-delimited format.

 ## Step 3: Bring down the project